thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Beings.md

   inherited *only that type* of magic, and is called a "primordial" nephil.
 * Per the above, in practice, most modern nephil have mixed inheritances, and thus magic in a broad range of categories.
-* nephil do get one straight up advantage over humans in addition to using magic - they [live longer][AE].
+* nephilim do get one straight up advantage over humans in addition to using magic - they [live longer][AE].
 This is *actually* a side effect of their magic, which, regardless of type, will offer some protection against disease and against the effects of entropy (and thus old age).
 It does not halt the decay of old age, but it does retard it.
 The extent to which it extends the nephil's life depends on the nephil's *average* (not highest) power level (only including power levels where present at all).
-* Per [Rules of Magic] and the [magical rules of inheritance], it takes approximately six consecutive generations of magical abuse for "truly bizarre" things to become not just possible but probable.
-   * Recall the note from [Points of Divergance][AA] on _The Screwtape Letters_.
-   * Building on what I wrote above comparing "standard humans" to nephil, beings in these categories are even more corrupted by the combination of sin and the inherent weakness of being of a race that was made, and not created.
-For lack of of a better word, they are more nearly animals, they *do* have immortal souls, but, to differing degrees (depending on species) lack even more of the free will that is already impaired in the nephilim.
-     This list is essentially ordered from most nearly equal to the nephilim to least nearly equal.
+* European nephilim communities are obsessed with so called "purity of blood."
+  Interestingly, any family that consists of unmixed nephilim heritage for approximately six generations tends to experience at least one instance of something that [Rules of Magic] and [magical rules of inheritance] would describe as "truly bizarre."[^241125-7]
+* There are a number of species that decend from the nephilim.
+Each is the result of at least one hereditary "truly bizarre" mutation.
+Most had several things happen at once, a few had several different situations across history.
   * mermen - These were once a magically powerful people who used inheritances from the Dominions to transmute themselves to survive [the great Flood].
-   * dwarfs - I really dislike what Mrs. Rowling did with the dwarfs in _the Chamber of Secrets_.[^210518-1]  Since she says that goblins of all things are expert craftsmen,[^210518-2] my take is that nephil became dwarfs which in turn became goblins.
-I will figure out something else for Lockhart's cupids if I ever get that far in writing.
+  * dwarfs[^241125-8] - The dwarfs also decend from nephilim that were punished for their actions at the time of [the great Flood].
+At that time, they were one of the most diverse populations of nephilim (that is, they had a broad cross section of different powers).
   * goblins - people, descendant from the dwarfs, who are highly susceptible to greed, envy, and wrath.
 Their form has been distorted by the sins of their forefathers centuries ago.
 Once, they would have ranked in this list below the veela.
-However, they are still capable of good deeds, and some have been so highly virtuous as to have actually reduced their susceptibility from the 90% maximum to a more manageable 60-70%.
-Similarly, the physical changes wrought on them have "softened" and so they are less hideous than described by authors like Tolkien who have packaged aspects of the magical world as fiction.
-Despite their flaws, these populations retained their intelligence and their magic.
+However, over the centuries a gradual increase in average effective inteligence.[^241125-9] Similarly, the physical changes wrought on them have "softened" and so they are less hideous than described by authors like Tolkien who have packaged aspects of the magical world as fiction.
+Overall, despite their flaws, these populations retained their cognative ability and magic.
 They are particularly strong inheritors from the Virtues, Powers, and Archangels, with lesser inheritances from the Principalities and angels.
 Their creation of the trolls at the beginning of the [goblin wars] explains why they were punished so harshly (as to have originally lost nearly all free will - 90% impact).